 That is when I break out the hand-held juicer.
 The orange metal one.

-I love when my Madness Boxes from Misfits Market (Affiliate Link – Get your discount today!) include oranges.
+I love when my Madness Boxes from Misfits Market (Affiliate Link – Use this referral code so we can both get a discount: COOKWME-PI4FFE Get your discount today!) include oranges.
 I made this juice last weekend, to use up the oranges.
 It lasted a few breakfasts.

 While I used organic fruit for this recipe because it came in one of my boxes, I would not buy organic oranges in the store.
 They have thick skins, and I prefer to use my money to buy organic produce that are thin-skinned.
 As I learn more, I may decide organic oranges are the way to go but, for now at least, I am good with this choice.